smartopm/open-platform/README.md

 `alias ylint='docker-compose run --rm webpacker yarn run lint'`

 You can customize aliases according to your liking

+### Pushing to Gitlab with HTTP
+Gitlab requires to authenticate using the gitlab token to be able to push code.

+Make sure you have the role of a maintainer to organization repository and confirm from your manager.

+Go to your Gitlab Profile and click on `Access Tokens` tab and from here create a token.

+Copy the token and in your terminal replace `mytoken` with your token.
+Run the command

+`git remote set-url origin https://oauth2:<mytoken>@gitlab.com/doublegdp/app.git`

+You should be good to push code and make your first merge request.

 #### Before a merge/pull request